mslinklater/Prometheus/docs/notes.md

 * General graphics research
 * Electronics simulation

+## How I want to bulid it

+* Use CMake
+	* Pretty much the standard so learn it
+* Use lots of automated tests - start off with ctest
+	* Get good at automated testig
+	* I don't have time to test this shit manually

 ## Stuff I'm not going to worry about

-* Platform-abstraction - focus on Linux
+* Platform-abstraction - focus on Linux/Vulkan
 * Bleeding edge performance
-* Multiplayer - internet comms
+* Network stuff